ssilva22/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+=Function scope is the extent to which a function is executed.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+-A closure is the combination of a function along with their sorrounding state which gives you access yo an outer scope from an inner function.
+It's important to understand closures in JS because they're a huge component of the program and thus by understanding it  the debugging process is much easier.

 ## Introduction